dmohindru/ldd-coding/kmsgpipe/labs/lab1/driver/README.md

 # kmsgpipe_basic driver — Lab 1

+## Driver 1 kmsgpipe_basic

+- Takes module params while loading for amount of buffer memory.
+Throws error is module param value is greater than 10MB
+- Buffer is stored at device level.
+- Any process can write to the buffer.
+On write previous buffer is erased, and data is copied to the buffer.
+If request to write data is greater than buffer size throw error.
+- All process will read from same buffer.
+Experiment how file read pointer behaves per process.

+## Driver 2 kmsgpipe_basic_1

+- Takes module params while loading for amount of buffer memory.
+Throws error is module param value is greater than 10MB
+- Buffer is stored at per process level open/release lifecycle.
+- Any process can write to the buffer.
+On write previous buffer is erased, and data is copied to the buffer.
+If request to write data is greater than buffer size throw error.
+- Experiment how per read/write per process behaves.

 📚 Purpose

 This driver is a simple character device used for the lab exercise.
 The README documents the important design decision used in this implementation: the driver currently allocates a single per-device buffer (shared by all opens of the device).
 A later lab will add a second driver that demonstrates per-open allocation (one buffer per open()).